Westport – Guide for Backpackers

 CHARMING CREEK WALKWAY (Grade 3)

-A 3-5 hours (one way) track over an old railway line on the edge of a river gorge and packed with waterfalls, tunnels, mining artifacts and surrounded by native bush.
+A 3-5 hours (one way) track over an old railway line on the edge of a river gorge and packed with waterfalls, tunnels, mining artefacts and surrounded by native bush.
 Complete the whole track or turn around at any time to return the same way.
 Access from State Highway 67 in Ngakawau.

 Denniston Plateau (Grade 2-4)